ae6rt/decap/README.md

 adjusting the AWS region as appropriate to where you created the DynamoDb table.

-In the Users section of the AWS Console, attach these policies to the _aftomato_ user.
+In the Users section of the AWS Console, attach these policies to the _decap_ user.

 ### Smoke testing AWS buckets and DynamoDb

-If you have configured the AWS policies correctly for the Aftomato buckets and DynamoDb table, you should be able to do things like this
+If you have configured the AWS policies correctly for the Decap buckets and DynamoDb table, you should be able to do things like this

 ```
-$ aws --profile aftomato s3 cp /etc/hosts s3://aftomato-build-artifacts/hosts.txt
+$ aws --profile decap s3 cp /etc/hosts s3://decap-build-artifacts/hosts.txt
-upload: ../../../../../../../../../etc/hosts to s3://aftomato-build-artifacts/hosts.txt
+upload: ../../../../../../../../../etc/hosts to s3://decap-build-artifacts/hosts.txt

-$ aws --profile aftomato s3 cp /etc/hosts s3://aftomato-console-logs/hosts.txt
+$ aws --profile decap s3 cp /etc/hosts s3://decap-console-logs/hosts.txt
 upload: ../../../../../../../../../etc/hosts to s3://console-logs/hosts.txt

-$ aws --profile aftomato  dynamodb describe-table --table-name aftomato-build-metadata
+$ aws --profile decap  dynamodb describe-table --table-name decap-build-metadata
 {
     "Table": {
         "GlobalSecondaryIndexes": [